BBQuercus/fluffy/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data (to follow, see below)
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details (to follow, for now use the manual) │
+    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details (to follow, for now, use the manual) │
     ├── models             <- Trained and serialized models, model predictions, or model summaries (see below) │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+The naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │